 Potentially Significant Impact Less-than-Significant Impact with Mitigation Measures Incorporated No Substantial Increase in the Severity of Previously Identified Significant Effects No New Impact a.
 Conflict with or obstruct implementation of the applicable air quality plan?
 (1,2,3,4) \boxtimes b.
 Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is nonattainment under an applicable federal or state ambient air quality standard?
-(1,2,3,4) c.
+(1,2,3,4) \boxtimes c.
 Expose sensitive receptors to substantial pollutant concentrations?
 (1,2,3,4) \boxtimes d.
 Result in other emissions (such as those leading to odors adversely affecting a substantial number of people?
-(1,2,3,4) \boxtimes
+(1,2,3,4)

-As discussed in the CEQA Approach Section, consistent with state law, the 2035 General Plan includes standards of population density and building intensity for each of the land use designations appearing on the Land Use Diagrams.
+As discussed in the CEQA Approach Section, consistent with state law, the 2035 General Plan includes standards of population density and building intensity for each of the land use designations appearing on the Land Use Diagram.
 Table 3-7 of the General Plan EIR identifies these standards, and lists the acreage of the County allocated to each land use type.
 Table 3-7 identifies 126-acres of Commercial Regional (CR) area at a Floor Area Ratio (FAR) of 0.8.
 At maximum buildout, this would result in 4,390,000 square feet of Commercial Regional Development (General Plan EIR p.
 3-43).
 The General Plan EIR does not assume all land uses depicted in the Land Use Diagram would be built out by 2035 to their absolute maximum potential.
 Instead, the General Plan EIR evaluates the impacts of forecasted development that will likely occur through the year 2035 consistent with CEQA requirements that an EIR evaluate the "reasonably foreseeable" direct and indirect impacts of a proposed project.
 The General Plan EIR utilized conservative population, housing, and employment forecasts to evaluate the reasonably foreseeable impacts of General Plan buildout of the General Plan Land Use Diagram (General Plan EIR pp. 4-5, 4-8, 4-10, and 4-12).

-The development capacity identified in the C-3 District is 235,750 square feet per node for a total of 943,000 square feet for four nodes (Section 25.16.065).
-While the General Plan EIR did not consider maximum (100 percent) buildout of the Land Use Diagram, (summarized in Table 3-7) including Commercial Regional uses, the General Plan EIR utilized conservative growth forecasts that were deemed to adequately represent reasonably foreseeable buildout of the General Plan Land Use Diagram; because General Plan EIR Table 3-7 indicated up to 4,390,000 square feet of development, even a conservative forecast of the amount of development encompassed under the Commercial Regional designation would far exceed the 943,000 square feet of possible future development of the four nodes at maximum buildout.
-The C-3 District substantially limits development capacity compared to Commercial Regional buildout indicated in General Plan Table 3-7, such that cumulative development allowed under the C-3 District would fit within the growth projections utilized in the General Plan EIR.
-Additionally, the uses allowed within the Livestock 101 C-3 node are consistent with the Commercial Regional uses identified in the General Plan and analyzed in the General Plan EIR, including shopping centers, truck and automobile stations, tourist-serving commercial uses, and hotels/motels (General Plan, p.
-3-6; General Plan EIR, pp 3-37, 3-43).
-The Livestock 101 C-3 node would not result in new or substantially more severe air quality impacts beyond those identified in the General Plan EIR.
+While the General Plan EIR did not consider maximum (100 percent) buildout of the Land Use Diagram, (summarized in Table 3-7) including Commercial Regional uses, the General Plan EIR utilized conservative growth forecasts that were deemed to adequately represent reasonably foreseeable buildout of the General Plan Land Use Diagram.
+Only 29 acres of the 126 acres analyzed for Commercial Regional development in the General Plan EIR are being proposed for rezoning (allowing for future development); thus, only 1,010,592 square feet square feet of potential commercial development could occur on the project site.
+This is less than the 4,390,000 square feet of commercial development considered in the growth projections utilized in the General Plan EIR.
+Accordingly, future development allowed by the rezone of the project site would fit within the conservative growth projections utilized in the General Plan EIR.
+Additionally, the uses allowed within the C-1 District are consistent with the Commercial Regional uses identified in the General Plan and analyzed in the General Plan EIR (General Plan EIR p 3-43).
+The Betabel Road C-1 rezone would not result in new or substantially more severe air quality impacts beyond those identified in the General Plan EIR.